 What Should the Pool Filter Pressure Gauge Read?

 An optimal pressure reading for your pool’s filtration system depends on several factors.
 The size of your pool, the size of your pump, and the condition of your pool water directly impact pressure readings.
 Generally speaking, a pressure reading between 10 – 25 psi can be considered normal.

 Once you have installed a new filter, turn everything on and take a baseline reading.
-Each time that you change your pool filter take a new baseline reading.
+Take a new baseline reading each time you change your pool filter.
 This reading, taken when everything is operating as it should, will give you a target to aim for as an optimal pressure reading for your pool.

 Consistent pressure readings that are ten psi or higher over your baseline indicate that your filter pressure is too high.
-Put simply; this means that your filter is dirty or clogged and is in need of some attention.
+Put simply; this means that your filter is dirty or clogged and needs attention.
 Depending on the state of the filter, you may be able to clean it out to restore optimal pressure levels.

-A low-pressure reading means that water is not flowing into your filter fast enough.
+A low-pressure reading means water is not flowing into your filter fast enough.
 This can be due to a clog or leak in the system before the water reaches the filter.
-The various parts that feed into your pump like the skimmer, drains, and baskets are all likely culprits.
+The various parts that feed into your pump, like the skimmer, drains, and baskets, are all likely culprits.

-For any pressure reading that is five psi or higher below your baseline, inspect your entire filtration system for debris that is creating a blockage or parts that are in disrepair.
-Clean out your skimmers, baskets, and drains and recheck the pressure reading.
+For any pressure reading that is five psi or higher below your baseline, inspect your entire filtration system for debris creating a blockage or parts in disrepair.
+Clean your skimmers, baskets, and drains, and recheck the pressure reading.